Concerned computer users often ask, “What is the Blue Screen of Death, what causes it, and how can I fix it?”

 - Look for malware.
 Malware and nasty computer viruses dig deep into Windows and can cause instability, resulting in regular BSODs.
 Use a quality anti-virus software to scan for infections.

 - Install up-to-date drivers.
 A buggy or incorrectly installed driver can cause your computer to crash.
 Head to the manufacturer of your computer hardware component’s website and download and install the most up-to-date driver.

 - Try System Restore.
 System Restore will restore software on your computer back to a previous state.
 If this stops your PC blue-screening, you’ll know the issue was caused by software.

 - Check for problems with hardware.
 Faulty hardware is one of the most common causes of BSODs.
 Unless you are an experienced computer user, we suggest getting a pro to investigate the issue further, as tinkering with your hardware can cause serious damage.

 Prevent Blue Screens of Death

 Remember, a computer that’s in perfect working order should never display the Blue Screen of Death.
 If you’re experiencing it time and time again, please get in touch and let us resolve this for you.
-Give our team of computer experts a call on 1300 553 166 or fill out the form on this page, and we’ll be in touch soon.
+Give our team of computer repair experts in Melbourne a call on 1300 553 166 or fill out the form on this page, and we’ll be in touch soon.